 By Peter Klaus – Posted 28th April 2006.

-Internet and Ebay have had an impact in helping to find collectibles, but there is so much more to be found, the search continues …
+The internet and ebay have had an impact in helping to find collectibles, but there is so much more to be found, the search continues.

 A variety of Phantom rings were produced over the years as a result of the popularity of both the popular comic strip and comic books.
 Since the 1940’s several countries (USA, Australia, Sweden, Italy, and Spain) have manufactured variations of the Phantom’s rings in order to promote interest in the character and increase sales of printed material.
 The Phantom’s famed “skull mark ring ” and latter his “good mark ring” have changed in design somewhat each time an artist put their own creative touch on “The Ghost Who Walks”.